davidfstr/Crystal-Web-Archiver/README.md

 * First-time-run experience improvements
     * Default to creating a new project rather than opening an existing one.
+    * macOS: Add proxy icon to the project window, making it easier to navigate to the project in the Finder.

 * Critical fixes
     * Linux: Fix dialog that appears on app launch to be sized correctly.